gbowne1/ClassicOS-64bit/docs/build_instructions.md

 `-pedantic-errors`
 `-everything`

--std=c99 or -stc=C11
+The correct compile command is

+` gcc -ffreestanding -fno-pic -fno-pie -fno-stack-protector -mno-red-zone -nostdlib -m64 -fno-builtin -fno-exceptions -nodefaultlibs -nostartfiles -Wall -Werror -Wextra -Wpedantic -pedantic -pedantic-errors -std=gnu11 -O0 -Iinclude -o kernel.o -c src/kmain.c`

+as -std=c11 doesn't work with this code as it's in GNU GAS/AS assembly syntax and we didn't use any specific flags or use `__asm__`

 -O0, -01 or -O2 for debugging

 -I to give it the path for the include files

-We could also possible use -mtune and -march, but probably not necessary.
+We could also possibly use -mtune and -march, but probably not necessary. also =march=x86-64 is a thing.

 You can read about these here <https://gcc.gnu.org/onlinedocs/gcc/Optimize-Options.html>